How to apply

 With ageing our bones become brittle and prone to fractures, known as osteoporosis.
 Despite widespread use of therapies blocking bone loss, osteoporosis represents a major public health concern.
 There is a large clinical need for bone-building (osteo-anabolic) treatments that sustainably improve bone mass in patients.
 Only very few osteo-anabolic treatments are currently clinically used, including intermittent parathyroid hormone and anti-sclerostin antibodies.
 While they effectively stimulate bone formation, suspected side-effects and limited long-term information unfortunately limit their use.
 Increasing our in-depth understanding of the mechanisms of action of the currently available drugs at the cellular-molecular levels is needed to identify strategies for improved therapeutic use of existing drugs or for developing even more powerful and/or safer new treatments.

 In the KU Leuven SCEBP laboratory, the research team led by Prof Maes studies the genetic and molecular control of bone development, homeostasis, repair, and disease treatment, with a key focus on the interplay between skeletal stem/progenitor cells (SSPCs) and the vasculature of the bone and marrow environment.
-In their previous work, they have characterized the importance of specific molecules and signaling pathways that stimulate angiogenesis (blood vessel growth) and that drive bone formation during growth and fracture repair.
+In their previous work, they have characterized the importance of specific molecules and signalling pathways that stimulate angiogenesis (blood vessel growth) and that drive bone formation during growth and fracture repair.
 In the currently vacant PhD project, the student will investigate whether these pathways and the cellular communication between SSPCs and endothelial cells within the bone may work together to stimulate bone formation therapeutically.

 To analyze the functional involvement of specific molecules and cells in osteo-anabolic therapy actions, the student and team will use genetically modified mouse models, including inducible and site-specific mouse mutants and transgenic mice carrying fluorescent reporters for lineage tracing and cell fate mapping in vivo, complemented with in vitro systems.
 The student will apply basic and advanced bone phenotyping methods, such as micro-/nano-CT, histomorphometry, high-resolution 3D confocal microscopy and image analysis, and transcriptomic profiling by single cell and bulk RNA-seq.